YuezhenQin/financial-portfolio-frontend/README.md

 3.api limit
 4.No frontend framwork is used (no state management, no router) 5.create a user profile page and main page

+## 🎈Contributing
+If you have any suggestions or improvements for the FinancialPortfolio class or its documentation, feel free to contribute.
+You can submit issues or pull requests to help make this project even more useful.